jimmyliao86/homework-rate-limit-service/README.md

   it at this rate anyway, and a rate limiter that opens the gates the moment its state store dies removes the only defence at the most fragile moment.

-Both, and every other decision worth arguing about, are written up with their rejected alternatives in [`docs/DESIGN.md`](docs/DESIGN.md) — §4 for the versioned counters, §16 for the decision table.
+All three, and every other decision worth arguing about, are written up with their rejected alternatives in [`docs/DESIGN.md`](docs/DESIGN.md) — §4 for the counter keys, §6.6 for the write-back fencing, §9.2 for failing closed, and §16 for the decision table.

 ## Scope and honesty